 There are lots of arguable lists of “super foods” or the “20 best foods you can eat” and I’m all over them, particularly right after the Super Bowl–why not?
 Any or all of them are probably useful if you’re trying to improve your health; choose one that speaks to you and eat up.
 Somehow an amalgamated list of “super foods” sits most easily for me to remember lately and I try to eat and serve at least one of them every day.
 Sometimes, if I eat my homemade granola, for instance, I get several at one time!
 My list currently looks like this:

 I’ve been dreaming about a gluten-free and vegan Thanksgiving dinner for the blog.
 Not that I truly follow either diet totally (thought I eat vegan quite a bit for health reasons); I simply want the challenge.
 Either direction is simpler than both together, as anyone who’s tried to make both vegan and gluten-free bread will tell you.
 While I’ve got several recipes in-process, I thought it might be fun to have more than one entree or main dish.
 As it was Dinner on the Grounds at First Congregational Church in Colorado Springs — the time when we celebrate our congregation’s giving and commitments — I made this quick brown rice and broccoli dish for the meal.
-While it might feel like a salad, and perhaps it technically is, I think it’s hefty enough to fill you up for days!
+While it might feel like a salad, and perhaps it technically is, I think it’s hefty enough to fill you up for days and feels more like a casserole!
 This recipe makes a big bowlful and is enough for 12 side servings or maybe 8 as a main dish.
 Even if you don’t eat gluten free or vegan, you’ll like this healthy and tasty dish.
 I was very sad to see there was none left to take home.

 how you might change it up……